 Chapter 4

-The elusive crawling nature of public land's privatization
+The Elusive Crawling Nature of Public Land Privatization

 "Bureaucracy defends the status quo long past the time when the quo has lost its status".

 Laurence J. Peter

 The guiding principle for the administration of Israel Lands was, and remains, that ownership of Israel Lands not be transferred.
 As described in the previous chapters, the practical meaning of this principle is that most of the territory of the State of Israel (93%) is administered by the government.
 This type of administration no longer conforms to the state’s character; today Israel has become more and more westernized, and champions a free-market economy.
 While the winds of public land privatization have started to blow in the Israeli parliament, it has engaged thus far in only one type of privatization: the process of transferring formal ownership of government-owned lands and resources to private hands.
 A number of amendments to legislation have been enacted over the last several years, marginally and gradually expanding the government’s mandate for this type of privatization.
 As of today, these processes are limited to built-up, urban lands.
 The vast majority of Israel Lands have remained untouched by this formal privatization process.
 The general principle, banning ownership transfer, remains in force both in legislation, and as a foundational principle which informs the government’s policy.